-Known to many as Nuremburg Airport, Nürnberg Airport is located just over three miles (5km) from Nuremburg.
-Nürnberg Airport is a hub for Air Berlin and processes millions of passengers each year, despite being small by German standards.
+Known to many as Nuremburg Airport, Nürnberg Airport is a hub for Air Berlin and processes millions of passengers each year, despite being small by German standards.

 The airport is small and efficient, with a good-quality selection of shops and restaurants and convenient public transport links into Nuremburg.
 Processing times are generally quick, but long queues can appear at peak holiday traffic times.

 Nuremberg Airport is located about three miles (5km) from central Nuremberg.

 Getting to the city